 The symbolism of Indian art attained its highest expression in the Saranath capital, which is as much Buddhist as Vedic in the significance of its several parts.
 The tradition of folk art was supplemented in the Mauryan period by a court art of great vitality and technical competence.
 Mauryan art is notable for the bewildering variety of its creations – there are pillars, railings, parasols, capitals, animal and human sculptures and several other motifs.
 It was during the Sunga age that sculpture and architecture witnessed a new efflorescence.

-Art was developed at many centre and the two great stupas of Bharhut and Sanchi give evidence of almost a continental planning.
+Art was developed at many center and the two great stupas of Bharhut and Sanchi give evidence of almost a continental planning.
 A similar art movement flowered during the Kushana period and Mathura emerged as the new centre of art.
 This art movement was the offshoot of the aesthetic endeavour that started in full swing.
 During the period of the Kushana emperors an exceedingly active school of sculpture and architecture flourished in Gandhara, that is, from Taxila to the Swat Valley.

 During the Saka-Satavahana period, an aesthetic movement ofa great magnitude expressed itself in the form of several monumental stupas loaded with sculptures and basreliefs of exquisite beauty.
 The stupas of Amaravati and Nagarjunakonda have produced art specimens of matchless beauty.
 Gupta art is beautiful in both its outer form and its inner inspiration.
 Beauty and virtue seved as the ideals of the age.